Appeal your Council Tax band

 You can appeal your property band on the following grounds:

 - Material increase.
-A material increase in value may result from building, engineering or other work carried out on the property.
+An increase in value of the property may result from building, engineering or other work carried out.
 In these cases a property will not be revalued until after a sale, so the person appealing would normally be the new owner or resident.

-Even if you are not eligible to make an appeal to have your banding changed you may still request that the Valuation Office Agency reviews your band if you believe that it is wrong.
-Listing officers have a duty to maintain an accurate list, if the evidence indicates that the property should be rebanded, the list should be amended.
+If you believe the band of the property is wrong but you are not eligible to make the appeal, you may still ask the Valuation Office Agency to carry out a review.
+Listing officers have a duty to maintain an accurate list.
+If the evidence indicates that the property should be rebanded, the list should be amended.